morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/CONTRIBUTING.md

-# Contributing to the Top Twitch Streamer Project
+# Contributing to the project

-This outlines how to propose a change to the Top Twitch Streamer Project.
+This outlines how to propose a change to the project.

 ### Fixing typos